Achievable logoAchievable logo

 • Carbohydrate concentration: 5-10%

-Sports drinks with more than 8% carbohydrate may delay gastric emptying and cause stomach discomfort.
-Fluid intake guidelines also differ based on the athlete’s age and weight:
+Sports drinks with more than 8% carbohydrate may slow gastric emptying and increase stomach discomfort.
+Fluid intake guidelines also vary by age and body size:

 • Children (40 kg/88 lb): 150 ml (5 oz) of cold water or a flavored beverage every 20 minutes during activity.